kouroshD/ANDOR/docs/Write_AND_OR_Graph.md

 If a hyper-arc does not hold a lower level AND/OR graph, we simply put a dash (`-`) character.

-The description of the hierarchical AND/OR of a table assembly scenario with two legs, presented in Figure \ref{fig:hierarchical_andOr}, is as following:
+The description of the hierarchical AND/OR of a table assembly scenario with two legs, presented in [Figure 4 of paper](), is as following:

 ```
 TableAssembly 7 Table_FinalPose